KpaBap/hue-flux/README.md

 Recreation of f.lux for Phillips Hue lights in Python by KpaBap

-This script aims to closely replicate the functionality of f.lux for Phillips Hue It is meant to be ran from a cronjob once a day, or manually when you want the lights to turn on
+This script aims to closely replicate the functionality of f.lux for Phillips Hue It is meant to be ran from a cronjob once a day, or manually when you want the lights to turn on and begin fading

 Requirements:
 - Phillips Hue bridge on local network